Rinnegatamante/vitaGL/README.md

 <p align="center"><img width="50%" height="50%" src="./vitagl.png"></p>
 vitaGL is an opensource openGL driver for PSVITA development.
-It acts as a wrapper between openGL and sceGxm and allows to use a subset of openGL functions with fully hardware acceleration by translating the code to sceGxm equivalent.
+It acts as a wrapper between openGL and sceGxm and allows to use a subset of openGL functions with full hardware acceleration by translating the code to sceGxm equivalent.

 # Prerequisites
 In order to run an homebrew made with vitaGL, you are going to need libshacccg.suprx extracted and decrypted on your console.
 You can refer to this guide for more details about its extraction: https://samilops2.gitbook.io/vita-troubleshooting-guide/shader-compiler/extract-libshacccg.suprx<br>